flxdot/work-environment/README.md

 ## Setup of a new working laptop

-1. Install XCode command line tools by running:<br />`xcode-select —install`
+1. Install XCode command line tools by running:<br />`xcode-select --install`
 2. Create a new SSH key pair for your machine:<br />`ssh-keygen -t rsa`
 3. Add the newly created SSH key to your GitHub account:<br />[Adding a new SSH key to your GitHub account ](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)